|

 (CD, DVD, Blu-Ray), flash memory (USB sticks, memory cards), tapes (audio, video, data), credit cards, smartphones, tablets, SSD's and hard disks.

 Not every shredder is suitable for all types of data carriers and materials.
 For the grinding of the metal housing of a hard disk, for example, much more power is needed than for shredding paper.
-The DIN 66399 standard specifies which materials
+The DIN 66399 / ISO 21964 standard specifies which materials

 Crushers